1jour1vin

 About the wine:

-This vintage remains exceptionally elegant on the palate, and combined with its mature bouquet, it makes for a beautifully balanced wine.
-It reveals notes of kirsch intertwined with lilac and crushed pepper, creating a harmonious blend that is best reserved for the finest cuts of meat.
+This vintage always displays great elegance on the palate, which, combined with its mature bouquet, makes it a beautifully balanced wine.
+It reveals notes of kirsch intertwined with lilac and crushed pepper—a harmonious blend best reserved for the finest cuts of meat.

 About the estate: